Chimes at Midnight: Filming

+The exploitation filmmaker Jesús Franco worked as an assistant director on the film, and was heavily involved in the Battle of Shrewsbury sequence.
+He is not listed in the credits because he and Welles fell out.
+In a later interview, Franco described the production as "a total mess, not because the film was too expensive, but because Orson lied with the budget and the film was ten times more expensive."

-By late December, Welles had run out of money and the film was put on hold while he searched for additional funding.
-However, some small scenes were shot during the break.
-Welles later said that he had rejected offers for funding that were conditional upon filming in color.
-Welles eventually secured funding from Harry Saltzman and production officially resumed in late February with most of Keith Baxter's longer speeches and the Coronation scene in Madrid.
-Between March and April, Welles finished the film with filler shots, close-ups, the final rejection scene and most of Falstaff's speeches.
-According to Keith Baxter, Welles had stage fright and delayed all of his scenes until the very end of filming, except for scenes that included other actors.
+By late December, Welles had run out of money and the film was put on hold while he sought additional funding.
+But some small scenes were shot during the break.
+Welles later said he had rejected offers for funding that were conditional on filming in color.
+He eventually secured funding from Harry Saltzman and production officially resumed in late February, with most of Baxter's longer speeches and the Coronation scene in Madrid.
+Between March and April, Welles finished the film with filler shots, closeups, the final rejection scene, and most of Falstaff's speeches.
+According to Baxter, Welles had stage fright and delayed all his scenes until the very end of filming, except for those that included other actors.
 Welles was timid about shooting his love scene with Moreau, and used a double whenever possible.
-Other filming locations included the Chateau Calatañazor, Puerta de San Vincente, the Soria Cathedral and the city of Ávila.
-Welles was harsh with his crew members and according to actor Andrew Faulds, "he spoke in five different languages to them and was pretty offensive—very demanding.
+Other filming locations included the Chateau Calatañazor, Puerta de San Vincente, the Soria Cathedral, and the city of Ávila.
+Welles was harsh with his crew members and, according to actor Andrew Faulds, "he spoke in five different languages to them and was pretty offensive—very demanding.
 I suppose he'd worked out that if you bullied actors, you didn't get the best from them whereas, to hell with the technicians.
 They had to do as they were told, and pretty quick."
 A scene depicting the assassination of King Richard II, originally intended to open the film, was cut.